SuvanshShukla/ovgu-magdeburg/Winter-SEM-II-2025-26/Information-Retrieval/Solutions/Assignment_1.md

 ## Assignment 1.1

-Sure — here’s a clear, well-structured answer to your search engine research task.
-You can use it as a report, essay, or presentation notes.

----

 ### **a) Which search engine do you use and why?**

 I primarily use **Google** as my main search engine.
 It provides highly relevant results, a fast response time, and integrates smoothly with other Google services (such as Gmail, Maps, and YouTube).
 Its advanced algorithms and autocomplete suggestions make searching intuitive and efficient.
 Additionally, Google indexes a vast portion of the web, which increases the likelihood of finding what I need quickly.